mliew21396/remote-work-u2/week-4/group-research-methods/README.md

 #U2.W4: Group Challenge: Research Methods

 ## Learning Objectives
-- Research and use Ruby methods
+- Find, research, and use built-in Ruby methods
 - Iterate through data structures and manipulate the content
 - Explain how to use an existing Ruby method